 6. Straight Leg Raise

 A straight leg raise is one of the most intense exercises for your abs in this list.
 This exercise works your entire core and the bottom part of your abs.

-How to Do a Straight Leg Raise:
+How to Do It:

 - Hold at the top for a second, then return your legs back to the starting position slowly and repeat.
 Each time you return to the start position that is one rep. Repeat for 10-12 reps and complete 2-3 sets, your abs will be on fire!

 The Final Word on Abs

-You will see improvements in your lower abs, core strength, and overall fitness.
+You will see improvements in your upper abdomen, lower abs, core strength, and overall fitness before long.
 The amount of muscle definition of your lower abs, however, will depend on your body fat percentage.

 A healthy diet void of refined carbohydrates and sugary drinks will give you results in reducing your belly fat and your waist size.